chicomcastro/untitled-chicken-game/GDD.md

 # Untitled Chicken Game

 ## Introduction
-- *Untitled Chicken Game* is a *tamagotchi-idle-arcade-like* game where your objective is to din a way that your chicken doesn't turn into nuggets;
+- *Untitled Chicken Game* is a *tamagotchi-idle-arcade-like* game in which your objective is to din a way that your chicken doesn't get cut up into nuggets;

 ## Story